-Specifically, let C be an atomic systolic computation of dimension d and of function arity a.
-If C's index space is the set of integers inside an m-sided convex polygon, then its index space is characterized by a matrix $S \in \mathbb{Z}^{m \times (d+1)}$ , where Z denotes the integers.
-Each of its a domain dependences is a vector $d_i \in \mathbb{Z}^d$ .
-If the dimension of spacetime into which C is being embedded is l(l is typically 2 or 3), then its spacetime embedding is a matrix $E \in \mathbb{Z}^{k \times d}$ .
+Distinct properties values thus can be readily substituted, resulting in distinct computations.
+The S, D, and E properties are mathematical objects.
+Specifically, let C be an atomic systolic computation of dimension d, and of function arity a.
+If C's index space is the set of integers inside an m-sided convex polygon, then its index space is characterized by a matrix $S \in \mathbf{Z}^{m \times (d+1)}$, where \mathbf{Z} denotes the integers.
+Each of its a domain dependences is a vector $d_i \in \mathbf{Z}^d$.
+If the dimension of spacetime into which C is being embedded is l (l is typically 2 or 3), then its spacetime embedding is a matrix $E \in \mathbf{Z}^{l \times d}$.

-4.2.
-Specifying the Systolic Array
+4.2 Specifying the systolic array

-SDEF's target array is assumed to be a rectangular grid of orthogonally connected processors.
+SDEF's target array is assumed to be a rectangular grid of orthogonally-connected processors.
 The array's size is specified as an ordered pair of integers (x, y), indicating that there are xy processors, forming an $x \times y$ array.
 SDEF assumes that only peripheral processors have an I/O capability.
 The I/O capability of these processors is expressed in terms of read and write capabilities for each boundary of the array: left, right, top, and bottom.
 The capabilities that can be specified are: no capability, read only, write only, or read and write.
 An example specification follows.
-It specifies a rectangular array that can be used to perform a Schreiber design of matrix product for a $5 \times 5$ matrix.
+It specifies a rectangular array that can be used to perform a Schreiber design of matrix product for a 5×5 matrix.

-Size Тор Bottom Left Right (9, 5) read none read, write read, write
+Size Top Bottom Left Right (9,5) read none read, write read, write